Search element - Quick search bar

 Read on for answers to the most commonly asked questions about periods and breastfeeding.

-Your period may be more likely to return if:
+Your period may return sooner if:

-• you start offering formula top-ups
+• you start giving formula top-ups

-• your baby starts solids.
+• your baby starts solids

 Changes to your cycle